wurstscript/wurstscript.github.io/_doc/manual/concepts_advanced.md

 *  "op_mult"
 /  "op_divReal"
 ```
-# Object Editing
+# Compiletime Execution

-Creating Object-Editor Objects via Wurst code.

-*NOTE:* Object Editing hardly works at the moment, so you should only use it for fun but not for profit.
-Do not use it for a real project yet!
+Wurst includes an interpreter and can execute code at compiletime, which can be useful for testing and for object editing.

 ## Compiletime Functions